JKorf/CryptoExchange.Net/README.md

 ````

 ## Release notes
+* Version 3.7.1 - 10 mrt 2021
+    * Performance improvemnt for the ArrayConverter

 * Version 3.7.0 - 01 mrt 2021
     * Changed GetResponse in RestClient to protected
     * Added configuration for deterministic build